ome/ngff-spec/specification.md

 MUST contain only alphanumeric characters, MUST be case-sensitive, and MUST NOT be a duplicate of any other `path` in the `images` list.
-If multiple acquisitions were performed in the plate, it MUST contain an `acquisition` key whose value MUST be an integer identifying the acquisition which MUST match one of the acquisition JSON objects defined in the plate metadata (see #plate-md).
+If multiple acquisitions were performed in the plate, it MUST contain an `acquisition` key whose value MUST be an integer identifying the acquisition which MUST match one of the acquisition JSON objects defined in the [plate metadata](plate-md).

 The `well` dictionary SHOULD contain a `version` key whose value MUST be a string specifying the version of the well specification.